Our guide to having Halloween fun at home

 Halloween stories and illustrations will really get kids’ imaginations popping and will no doubt spark their own brilliant ideas for activities, costumes, games and décor.

 That said, it’s always useful to have some of your own activity ideas ready to go for when the kids need a bit of inspiration or distraction.
 But where to start?
-It’s easy to get lost in endlessly scrolling Pinterest, so we’ve shared our 3 favourite, tried and tested craft activities for kids here.
+It’s easy to get lost in endlessly scrolling Pinterest, so we’ve shared our 3 favourite, tried and tested craft activities with a vampire twist for kids here.

 If you’re looking for something that will keep the kids busy for a bit longer and includes facts, jokes, drawing, cooking and craft you may be interested to know that we create an activity pack to accompany every book that we send to our book club subscribers.